phitsc/farrmultimonitor/readme.txt

 - Center FARR when it appears: will center FARR horizontally, as well as vertically, when it appears
 - and whenver it changes size: will center FARR whenever its size changes

+- Enable hotkeys: enable moving to next/last monitor and centering with hotkeys Win - Left : move FARR window to monitor on the left Win - Right : move FARR window to monitor on the right Win - Home : center FARR window

 Credits
 ================